 - Endoscopy has several names, depending on which portion of your digestive tract your doctor seeks to inspect.

-procedure enables the doctor to see ulcers, inflamed mucous lining of your intestine, abnormal growths and bleeding in your colon, or large bowel.
+- Colonoscopy: This procedure enables the doctor to see ulcers, inflamed mucous lining of your intestine, abnormal growths and bleeding in your colon, or large bowel.

 - Enteroscopy: Enteroscopy is a recent diagnostic tool that allows a doctor to see your small bowel.
 The procedure may be used in the following ways:

 - To diagnose and treat hidden GI bleeding